1j01/textual-paint/README.md

 This command will sort and display the content of all non-PNG files within the "samples" folder and its subdirectories.
 Remember to run this command in the directory where the "samples" folder is located.
 </details>

+To preview ANSI art files in file managers like Nautilus, Thunar, Nemo, or Caja, you can install the [ansi-art-thumbnailer](https://github.com/1j01/ansi-art-thumbnailer) program I made to go along with this project.

 ## Known Issues